Group Lead

 • Medical Image Analysis with Deep Learning

-• PreTraining with Self-Supervised learning (Contrastive Learning)
+• PreTraining with Self-Supervised learning (Contrastive Learning and Masked Autoencoder)

 • Data Augmentation